 Having or collecting sexting photos or videos on phone or computer

 Research shows that regular use of pornography encourages sexting and cyberbullying particularly in boys.
-If you, or someone you know has any indecent images or videos of somebody who is under 18 years, he would technically be in possession of child pornography even if they are the same age.
+If you, or someone you know has any indecent images or videos of somebody who is under 18 years, he or she would technically be in possession of child pornography even if they are the same age.
 This is against section 160 of Criminal Justice Act 1988 and section 1 of the Protection of Children Act 1978.
 The Crown Prosecution Services will only proceed to trial in cases where they consider that it is in the public interest to do so.
-They would take int account the ages and the nature of the relationship of the parties involved.
+They would take into account the ages and the nature of the relationship of the parties involved.
 See here for the guidance on prosecution in England and Wales.

 Sending sexting photos or videos

 If your child is under 18 years and he or she sends, uploads or forwards indecent images or videos to friends or boyfriends/girlfriends, this would also breach section 1 of the Protection of Children Act 1978.
 Even if they are photos of him or herself, such behaviour technically constitutes ‘distributing’ child pornography.